xma711/notebook/database/relational_database/mysql/README.md

 	'a_b%' matches strings beginning with 'a', followed by any single character, followed by 'b', followed by zero or more characters.

-e.g. SELECT name, price FROM products WHERE name LIKE 'PENCIL%';
+E.g. SELECT name, price FROM products WHERE name LIKE 'PENCIL%';

 - order the results: